jkempf42/kube-volttron/cluster-config/README.md

 have port 22 open for SSH on the VM.
 Click on the row with the SSH display.
 The port tab will come up on the right.
-If the source is *Any*, meaning any IP address, you should set the source to the `gateway-node` VM IP address since you will likely want to work from a shell window there.
+If the source is *Any*, meaning any IP address, you should set the source to the `gateway-node` VM IP address since you will likely want to work from an `ssh` window there.
 You will need to
 open ports for Wireguard
 and the Nginx reverse proxy.